Stories of our impact

-Over the next six months, the team created two more prototypes, with Phoebe helping to design each one.
+Over the next six months, Ed and his team created two more versions, with Phoebe helping to design the theme of each one.
 Her ideas – Princess Poppy from Trolls, coloured plastic, snowflakes – have challenged the printing techniques available, which motivates Ed and his team.

 Claire continues: “Phoebe has gone from being the child that is identified as a victim to the cool kid – her friends say they wish they had a hand like hers.
-And everything has been done with such kindness, it has epitomised Deloitte’s values.”
+And everything has been done with such kindness.”

 Testing the tech

-The latest hand is lighter and more robust.
+The latest arm is lighter and more robust.
 It’s easier for Phoebe to fit and has grips on the fingertips, so she can use scissors.

 For the next one, Ed will explore a pivot in the wrist, so Phoebe can hold a drink to her lips.
 He also wants to harness kinetic energy from her wrist rather than her elbow, so the plastic doesn’t need to cover so much of her forearm.